 When no measurements are available, the pipeACK variable is set to the "undefined value".
-This value is used to inhibit entering the nonvalidated phase until the first new measurement of a pipeACK sample.
+This value is used to inhibit entering the non-validated phase until the first new measurement of a pipeACK sample.

-The method RECOMMENDS that the TCP SACK option [RFC3517] is enabled.
-This allows the sender to more accurately determine the number of missing bytes during the loss recovery phase, and using this method will result in a higher cwnd following loss.
+The pipeACK variable MUST NOT be updated during TCP Fast Recovery.
+That is, the sender stops collecting pipeACK samples during loss recovery.
+The method RECOMMENDS that the TCP SACK option [RFC2018] is enabled and the method defined on [RFC6675] is used to recover missing segments.
+This allows the sender to more accurately determine the number of missing bytes during the loss recovery phase, new-CWV and using this method will result in a more appropriate cwnd following loss.